Finalists

 Colin Pedersen

 Colin has been a volunteer with the ACT Emergency Service for more than a decade.
 As a former commander and senior member of the Rivers Unit he provides mentoring and guidance to new members as well as both general and specialised training.
 Colin was responsible for setting up the Storm Water and Damage training facility for safe working at heights operations that is also used for rescue challenge scenarios.
 He has volunteered for local and interstate deployment including in the Lockyer Valley floods in 2011.
-The relationships that he has fostered have strengthened his Unit and Emergency Service.
+The relationships that he has fostered have strengthened his Unit and Emergency Service.2019 Finalists

 ACT AMBULANCE SERVICE